Frequently asked questions

 Will my team have to attend a robotics competition?

 Yes, each team is expected to attend at least one local event.
 You and your students will have so much fun that you will want to compete as much as you can.
+Read about a rookie VEX IQ team's first robotics competition on our blog!

 How much are competitions?